petermchale/igv-grid/README.md

 ## Customize

 Alter `tracks.json` and `callSets.json` to point to the data you want to visualize.
 Customize `number_thumbnails` (number of thumbnails per call set) in `create-screenshots--build-webapp.sh`.

+Another parameter in `create-screenshots--build-webapp.sh`, named `headless_browser_wait_time`, represents the length of time `puppeteer` will wait before taking a screenshot.
+I've occasionally needed to set this as large as 60000 (1min).

 ## Acknowledgements